Conversations with the Chef – Justin Taylor, Executive Chef, Park Hyatt, Banana Bay, St. Kitts and Nevis

 CHEF TAYLOR: No strong feelings per se.
 I prefer to shop for organic ingredients, however I am aware of the price difference and how it can be unaffordable for many people.
 So, I would encourage price conscious shoppers to buy organically with the ingredients that make the most sense.
 You can focus on vegetables with rinds that you will consume or buying organic dairy products etc., but maybe skip all the organic dry storage items.

-SALMON & AVOCADO TOAST
+SALMON AND AVOCADO TOAST

 2 slices multigrain toast, cut into rectangles